ytsaurus/ytsaurus/yt/go/ytprof/README.md

 ### Run Service

-Here is an instruction how to run API & UI sevice localy from `arcadia/yt/go/ytprof` directory:
+Here is an instruction how to run API & UI service locally from `arcadia/yt/go/ytprof` directory:

 Build
 ```